dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 ### Async and Await

-Async functions can be used with Dexie with the following caveats:

-* Natively supported only by latest versions of Chrome and Edge and only if turning on experimental javascript features.
-* Some quirks and but's when using Dexie version 1.x, see below:

-#### Dexie 1.x

-* Need to set `let Promise = Dexie.Promise` at the same level as the async function is defined.
-Only works with Typescript < v2.0 and older versions of babel.

-#### Dexie 2.x

 You can use async await without any quirks.
-It works perfectly well with both native async functions (possible to enable in Edge and Chrome) as well as transpiled async await (Typescript - any version, Babel - any version).
-For transpiled async await, the end code will survive indexedDB transactions no matter browser (including IE 10).
+It works perfectly well with both native async functions (tested in Edge, Chrome and Safari) as well as transpiled async await (Typescript - any version, Babel - any version).
+For transpiled async await, the end code will survive indexedDB transactions no matter browser (including IE 10 and Firefox).
 However, when using native async await, the browser will invoke native promises instead of Dexie.Promise.
-This would break transactions in Safari, IE and Firefox.
-Luckily though, Edge and Chrome are the only one supporting native async functions and both of them also have compatibility between their indexedDB implementation and their native promises.
+This would break transactions in IE and Firefox.
 Dexie can maintain its zones (holding current transaction) between native await expressions as well as between transpiled await expressions.

 ```javascript
 await db.transaction('rw', db.friends, async function() {